VektrexElectronicSystems/SpikeSafePythonSamples/application_specific_examples/measuring_hardware_based_dc_staircase_iv_sweep/README.md

 # Examples for Measuring Software Based DC Staircase Voltages Using the SpikeSafe PSMU Digitizer in DC Dynamic Mode

 ## Purpose
 Measuring DC staircase voltages is essential in comparing the actual versus expected I/V results of a DUT.
 This example demonstrates how to use a SpikeSafe PSMU to provide a DUT DC current in a staircase pattern and take both a voltage and current measurement at each step.
-This is an alternative to [Measure Staircase Sweep Voltage](../../making_integrated_voltage_measurements/measure_staircase_sweep_voltage/) when presented with any of the following cases:
+This is an addition to [Measure Staircase Sweep Voltage](../../making_integrated_voltage_measurements/measure_staircase_sweep_voltage/) when presented with any of the following cases:
 1. Hardware triggering is available on external device
 1. Trigger timing is greater than or equal to 1ms
 1. Current readings are needed